kinotio/drowser/README.md

 ## Features

 - Easy handling on driver side web browser to isolate each test ✅.
-- Possibility to export test case as PDF 🛠️.
+- Get a daily log file to check all test process if passed or failed ✅.
-- Possibility to export test case as Log 🛠️.
+- Possibility to export test case as Log ✅.
-- Usage of AI for analyse the percentage of success and failed test 🛠️.
+- Usage of AI for analyse the percentage of passed and failed test 🛠️.

 ## Configuration